ArthurSpirling/JustDoOLS/explainer/explainer.md

 In the second half of the paper we argue that political science datasets are inhospitable for complex machine learning because of the way they are gathered.
 In particular, we think that researchers have cognitive and financial limits when they put together *X* variables to predict some target *Y*.
 That is, it is simply costly---in money terms or in terms of thinking about all the various possible causes and correlates---to get the sort of data for which machine learning "works" so well.

 One specific point we make here is that, in contrast to something like the image prediction problem above, political scientists typically have **tabular data**.
 That is, data where the rows are observations, and the columns are various (often highly coarsened, censored, truncated) covariates recorded for those observations.
-For example, a dataset of 50 states might have rows that look like this:
+For example, a dataset of 50 states might have some rows and some columns that look like this:

 | State  | turnout04 | unemployment | percent foreign born |
 | ------------- | ------------- | ------------- | ------------- |